 This article breaks down the role as it exists in 2026: the daily work, the skills that matter, the tools you'll use, and how it compares to adjacent roles like ML Engineer and Data Scientist.
 Whether you're considering a career switch or already building with LLMs and wondering where your skills fit, this is the practical guide.

 Before 2023, most companies that shipped machine learning had roughly two types of technical roles: ML Engineers who trained and deployed models, and Data Scientists who analyzed data and built simpler predictive models.
 The boundary was blurry but the territory was understood.
+Then GPT-4 launched, Anthropic shipped Claude, and open-source models like LLaMA[1] and Mistral 7B[2] made powerful LLMs (Large Language Models) accessible to every engineering team.
+Suddenly, you didn't need to train a model to build an AI product.
+You needed to use one well.

-That shift created a new role. swyx coined the term "AI Engineer" in 2023[2], and it stuck because it described something genuinely new: an engineer who sits between the foundation model and the product, responsible for making the LLM useful in a specific context.
+That shift created a new role.
+Swyx coined the term "AI Engineer" in 2023[3], and it stuck because it described something genuinely new: an engineer who sits between the foundation model and the product, responsible for making the LLM useful in a specific context.

 In other words: the AI engineer is the person who turns a foundation model into a product.